-- 1. You must notify the instructor or secretary prior to class if you will be absent. - 2.
+- 1. You must notify the instructor or administrative assistant prior to class if you will be absent (YOU, not a classmate, etc) - 2.
 Acceptable absences include serious personal illness, serious illness or death in the immediate family, and court appearances.
 Other acceptable absences will be left to the instructor's discretion.
 In case of death in the immediate family, the student may be asked to provide proof of funeral and relationship to deceased.
 If student is unable to produce evidence, student will receive no credit for assignments or tests due on missed days. - 3.
-If any absence due to personal illness extends to three or more class days, a physician's statement of illness will be required the first day of return to school.
+If any absence due to personal illness extends to three or more class days, a physician's statement of illness will be required the first day of return to school. - 4.
+Any unexcused absence will result in lowering of the course grade by 10%. - 5.
+Excused absences beyond 2 will require a Dr. excuse